Wisconsin Suffragists

 - Madison

-- UW graduate
+- University of Wisconsin graduate

-- Husband John.
+- Husband John

 Olin, John M.